Evgeni Rukavicin: Career

-His students are known for their jumps.
-Konstantin Menshov is one of the few skaters to have landed two quad jumps in a short program and three quads in a free skate.
-Vladislav Sesganov practiced quad lutz and quad lutz - triple toe loop combination.
+A lot of his students are known for their jumping achievements.
+Konstantin Menshov became one of the first skaters to have landed two quad jumps in a short program and three quads in a free skate (at the age of 31).
+Vladislav Sesganov practiced quad lutz and quad lutz - triple toe loop combination since 2011.
 He landed quad lutz in a sanctioned international competition in 2013.
-Anton Shulepov also made attempts of the quad lutz in competitions in 2016.
-Dmitri Aliev landed quad lutz-triple toe combination in short program at the competition in Saint Petersburg in 2017.
-Some of students coached by Rukavicin (Menshov, Aliev, Gorshkov) also practice quad loop.
-Gordei Gorshkov attempted quad loop at a domestic sanctioned competition in 2014, but the jump was downgraded.
+Some skaters from his training group practiced and attempted difficult jumps in competitions, such as Anton Shulepov, Konstantin Menshov, Dmitri Aliev, Gordei Gorshkov.